 There are plenty of super expensive can fillers on the market, but you don’t need to worry about getting a super expensive one if you’re just doing this as a hobby.

 Just do your research and make sure you’re getting one with good reviews.
-The is an example of a relatively cheap but highly effective bottle filler that you can buy from Amazon.
+The No products found. is an example of a relatively cheap but highly effective bottle filler that you can buy from Amazon.

 If you are not planning to store your beer for an extended period, you can skip this step.
 The CO2 and can filler are just to make sure the beer is as shelf-stable as possible.
 If you’re planning on drinking your batch up in the next couple of weeks, you don’t need to worry about getting a bottle filler and can just fill the cans from a tap.